Ncookiez/snowball-stats/README.md

 npm run snob basic
 ```

-Entering the `basic` parameters will only run some of the simplest queries.
+Entering the `basic` optional parameter will only run some of the simplest queries.
 This script will run very quickly.

 ### Compounder Stats (WIP):